spring-media/themis-graphql/README.md

   Usage: node index [options] <datasourcePaths ...>

   Options:

-    -b, --build                Build datasources for production (load and store remote schemas) --pretty                   store remote schema as pretty JSON for scm tracking and comparison -m, --mock                 Start server in mock mode -n, --nock                 Start server in nock mode (Load recorded nocks) -r, --record               Record external requests with nock (use with --nock) -p, --nockPath [nockPath]  Where external request records should go -s, --use-subfolders       Treat each folder in a datasourcePath as a datasource --introspection            Force activate introspection query on Apollo Server -h, --help                 output usage information
+    -b, --build                Build datasources for production (load and store remote schemas) --pretty                   store remote schema as pretty JSON for scm tracking and comparison -c, --config [configPath]  Load configuration from a file (resolved relative to cwd, or absolute) -m, --mock                 Start server in mock mode -n, --nock                 Start server in nock mode (Load recorded nocks) -r, --record               Record external requests with nock (use with --nock) --nockPath [nockPath]      Where external request records should go -s, --use-subfolders       Treat each folder in a datasourcePath as a datasource --introspection            Force activate introspection query on Apollo Server -h, --help                 output usage information